City-of-Memphis-Wastewater/pdflinkcheck/src/pdflinkcheck/data/README.md

 #### Termux Compatibility as a Key Goal
 A key goal of City-of-Memphis-Wastewater is to release all software as Termux-compatible.
 Unfortunately, that simply isn't possible with PyMuPDF as a dependency.

-We have tried alternative PDF libaries like `pdfminer`, `pdfplumber`, and `borb`, but none of these offered the level of detail concerning GoTo links.
+We tried alternative PDF libaries like `pdfminer`, `pdfplumber`, and `borb`, but none of these offered the level of detail concerning GoTo links.
-We investigated `pikepdf`, but this has issues building on Termux, similar to `PyMuPDF`.

 Due to Termux compatibility goals, we do not generally make Tkinter-based interfaces, so that was a fun, minimalist opportunity on this project.

+Termux compatibility is important in the modern age as Android devices are common among technicians, field engineers, and maintenace staff.
+Android is the most common operating system in the Global South.
 We aim to produce stable software that can do the most possible good.
-Termux compatibility is important in the modern age because Android devices are common among technicians, field engineers, and maintenace staff.
-Android is the most common operating system in the Global South.
-Samsung market share is expected to rise.

 We love web-stack GUIs served locally as a final product.
-All that packaged into a Termux-compatible ELF or a cross-platform PYZ - What could be better!
+All that packaged up into a Termux-compatible ELF or PYZ - What could be better!

 In the future we may find a work-around and be able to drop the PyMuPDF dependency.
 This would have lots of implications: